This brioche like sweet Easter bread, aka Kulich in Russian, is always the biggest hit at holiday brunches!

 My grandma would start the dough the night before, let it rise overnight and wake up well before dawn to make all kinds of goodies- filled pastries, sweet and savoury, cinnamon buns and Kulich.
 Waking up to sweet aroma of freshly baked bread is one of my favourite childhood memories.

 My grandma’s baking was the best, none of my friends’ grandmas came even close to her greatness but, unfortunately, she never wrote down any recipes and some of the most traditional Russian recipes, which she was the keeper of, got lost with her passing.

 Because of such high expectations, only heightened by my nostalgic memories, I never thought I would like another Kulich.
 However, I wanted to revive the tradition in my own family, so I went on a recipe hunt.
 I spent a while searching in hopes to find one that resembled my grandma’s.
 Truth is, I was only a child and didn’t remember how grandma made the bread.
 In the end, I had to turn to Natasha’s Kitchen.
-She’s got her mom and aunts with their wealth of knowledge and experience when it comes to Slavic food and her food always looks incredible!
+She’s got her mom and aunts with their wealth of knowledge and experience when it comes to Russian and Ukrainian food, and everything always looks incredible!
 I consult her blog any time I am unsure about any traditional recipe and she never disappoints.
 I followed her recipe religiously except for the finishing touches.
 I used chocolate chips instead of traditional raisins and I topped it with white chocolate instead of sugar glaze.

 I didn’t think any recipe could top my grandma’s and I almost feel guilty for saying this but Natasha’s recipe is without a doubt the most luxurious Kulich I have ever had!
 The first loaf was gone within hours…thank God that the recipe makes 3!
 Now I can relax knowing that once again my Easter table with be crowned with this gorgeous bread that’s been enjoyed by generations of others before us.